DevExpress/obsolete-devextreme-examples/README.md

 ------------------ | --------------
 rollup with devextreme-angular | [rollup-angular](rollup-angular/)

-Example in this section demonstrate how create an application via angular-cli with [devextreme-angular](https://github.com/DevExpress/devextreme-angular) and [devextreme-intl](https://github.com/DevExpress/devextreme-intl).
+An example in this section demonstrates how create an application via angular-cli with [devextreme-angular](https://github.com/DevExpress/devextreme-angular) and [devextreme-intl](https://github.com/DevExpress/devextreme-intl).

 Used Technologies: | Example Name:
 ------------------ | --------------